-Thousands of gallons of PFAS substances have polluted the groundwater, surface water, soils and the sewer systems in and around military bases.
+Thousands of gallons of PFAS substances have polluted the soils and the sewer systems in and around military bases.
 The extraordinarily powerful carcinogens, known as "forever chemicals" are present in firefighting foams the Air Force has used in routine firefighting training exercises for 40 years.

 The Air Force has known of the disastrous impact the foam containing per- and polyfluoroalkyl substances have on human health for almost as long, but it continued to use it to put out emergency blazes and, far more often, to douse fires during foam training or demonstrations such as simulated aircraft crash.

-PFAS pollution has been documented at 94 sites, including industrial plants, military bases, airports and, fire training sites, in 22 states, and in the tap water of up to 16 million people in 33 states.
+PFAS pollution has been documented at 94 sites, including industrial plants, military bases, airports and, fire training sites, in 22 states

 Because neuroendocrine tumors can form anywhere in your body, symptoms can range from shortness of breath to headaches and cramps in your belly.
 Patients may experience a variety of symptoms depending on where their tumor develops.
 General symptoms can include: